S&P 500 ends at highest in two months; Alphabet up after hours

 Buying accelerated after the close, with broad gains in tech and other companies that reported results, including Alphabet (GOOGL.O), up 9.6 percent at $746.78, and Microsoft (MSFT.O), up 7.2 percent at $51.50.
 Amazon (AMZN.O) rose 10.6 percent to $623.75 after it posted results.

-Nasdaq 100 futures NQc1 jumped after the close as well, and were up about 17 percent from the 2015 intraday low hit on Aug.
+Nasdaq 100 futures NQc1 jumped after the close as well, and were up about 17 percent from the 2015 intrady low hit on Aug.
 24.

 During the regular session, McDonald's (MCD.N) shares jumped 8.1 percent to $110.87, giving the Dow its biggest boost, after its quarterly results beat estimates as demand recovered in China.